 The Commission wants to thank those who dedicated their time and creative energy to this Racial Equity Plan.
-Thank you to Vice Chair Mayra E. Alvarez and Executive Director Toby Ewing who championed this work.
+Thank you to Vice chair Mayra E. Alvarez and Executive Director Toby Ewing who championed this work.
 Without their support this plan would not have been possible.
 Meaningful discussions on race can be challenging in the current social environment.
 We appreciate the efforts of many to develop this plan including:

-Anna Naify (co-lead) Lauren Quintero (co-lead) Andrea Anderson Marcus Galeste Latonya Harris Vicque Kimmel Kayla Landry Amanda Lawrence Kai LeMasson Tom Orrock Norma Pate Grace Reedy Lester Robancho Cody Scott Sharmil Shah Reem Shahrouri
+Anna Naify (co-lead) Lauren Quintero (co-lead) Andrea Anderson Marcus Galeste Latonya Harris Vicque Kimmel Kayla Landry Amanda Lawrence

+Kai LeMasson Tom Orrock Norma Pate Grace Reedy Lester Robancho Cody Scott Sharmil Shah Reem Shahrouri

-This Racial Equity Plan was developed by Commission staff with input and guidance from the Commission's Cultural and Linguistic Competence Committee and the Client and Family Leadership Committee, along with many other community partners who provided valuable input into this planning process.
-The Commission is grateful to all who contributed.
+This Racial Equity Plan was developed by Commission staff with input and guidance from the Commission's Cultural and Linguistic Competence Committee and the Client and Family Leadership Committee, along with many other stakeholders who have provided valuable input into this planning process for which the Commission is grateful.